 Figure 6.
 Graphical display of different atomic packing measurements.
-For each atom in RNA. (a) The atom typing is shown to show what decisions are made to classify the various atoms. (b) The percent well-packed atoms shows that the backbone and extensions off the rings are in general less defined. (c) The packing density (Voronoi volume divided by VDW volume) measures how tightly each atom packs.
-This number tends to be biased by the number of hydrogen atoms bonded to an atom, but still provides insight as another measure of packing. (d) The percent standard deviation of the volume divided by the mean volume) highlights the unbiased error involved in the volume measurements.
+For each atom in RNA. (a) The atom typing is shown to show what decisions are made to classify the various atoms. (b) The percent well-packed atoms shows that the backbone and extensions off the rings are in general less defined. (c) The packing density (Voronoi volume divided by VDW volume) measures the how tightly each atoms packs.
+This number tends to be biased by the number of hydrogen atoms bonded to an atom, but still provides insight as another measures of packing. (d) The percent standard deviation of the volume (standard deviation of the volume divided by the mean volume) highlights the unbiased error involved in the volume measurements.

-Figure 7.
+1148 Figure 7.
 Effects of crystal symmetry. (a) Effect of the crystal symmetry on each subset of structures.
-Ribosomes saw little to no effect, while small RNA molecules, including ribozymes and other small RNAs, see a large jump in their percentage of well-packed atoms. (b) Example of one structure (1ehz), which is by no means the best, where crystal packing helps increase the number of well-packed atoms.
-Shown is the packing efficiency, i.e. the Voronoi volume of an individual atom divided by the mean volume for the atom.
+Ribosomes saw 1149 little to no effect, while small RNA molecules, including ribozymes and other small RNAs, see a large jump in their percentage of well-packed atoms. (b) Example of one structure (1ehz), which is by no means the best, where crystal 1150 packing helps increase the number of well-packed atoms.
+Shown is the packing efficiency, i.e., the Voronoi volume of an 1151 individual atom divided by the mean volume for the atom.
 Blue represents atoms that have unclosed Voronoi polyhedra.
-Packing before crystal symmetry is shown on the left and after is on the right.
-You can see the dramatic effect of crystal symmetry on obtaining information for surface atoms.
-The final volumes show no difference between data sets with and without crystal symmetry.
+1152 Packing before crystal symmetry is shown on the left and after is on the right.
+You can see the dramatic effect of crystal 1153 symmetry on obtaining information for surface atoms.
+The final volumes show no difference between data sets with and 1154 without crystal symmetry.
+1155